 While Copyright Law is generally on the side of the photographers, copyright lawsuits such as the ones referenced above have been met with mixed responses.
 Clearly, photographers hold the position that celebrities should have to pay licensing fees to share photos belonging to the photographer.
 However, others (typically fans) feel that photographers such as the paparazzi are invasive and celebrities should thus be allowed to share such pictures of themselves.

 As these types of lawsuits continue to rev up, the law may eventually create an exception allowing people like celebrities to share photos featuring themselves.
-Since that may be unlikely, its wise for celebrities to obtain consent or pay for a license before posting a photo taken by someone else.
+Since that may be unlikely, it’s wise for celebrities to obtain consent or pay for a license before posting a photo taken by someone else.